fmunirWorld/planetary/README.md

 ## Contributing
 Contribute to this codebase.
 Help to update, optimize and fix bugs.
 + Create same Microservies in other Web Frameworks like ASP.NET, ASP.NET Core and Rails etc.
-+ Create front-end SPA using React, Vue and Gatsby etc.
-+ Create mobile applications using cross-platform and hybrid app development frameworks like Ionic or React Native.